 Tip 4: Swimming and Wellness

 What could be nicer when it gets grey and cool outside than diving into the warm water?
 Treat yourself to a break from everyday life and find the right opportunity for a relaxing wellness or swimming afternoon in Berlin.
 Currently not all spas are open and there are also restrictions in the sauna area.
 However, dry saunas are open, as are many swimming pools.
-However, the number of visitors is limited and you should always reserve a ticket online in advance.
 If you prefer to get your energy up, you should check out the outdoor activities.

 Tip 5: Parks and gardens in Berlin